Fundament-Software/scopes/doc/module-core.rst

    An opaque type of supertype `aggregate`.
 .. spice:: (array.__typecall ...)
-.. typefn:: (array 'type element-type size)
+.. inline:: (array.type element-type size)
 .. type:: bool

    A plain type of supertype `integer` and of storage type `bool`.